Caribbean weather in August

 Like much of the summer, August temperatures in the southern islands peak at 31°C during the day, dropping to a low of 23°C at night.
 Sea temperatures average a very warm 28°C, while there is an average eight hours of sunshine a day.
 A potential drawback is the high humidity that comes at this time of year.

-Islands in the northern Caribbean including Jamaica, Cuba, the Dominican Republic, Cayman Islands, and the Turks and Caicos also experience high levels of humidity during August, though it’s possible to escape the humidity of sea level in higher altitude destinations such as Jamaica’s Blue Mountains.
+Islands in the northern Caribbean including Jamaica, Cuba, the Cayman Islands, and the Turks and Caicos also experience high levels of humidity during August, though it’s possible to escape the humidity of sea level in higher altitude destinations such as Jamaica’s Blue Mountains.

 Temperatures on the beaches of the northern Caribbean echo those of the southern islands, with daytime maximums of 31°C and overnight lows of 23°C. Jamaica sees 13 days of rainfall in August, and although this may sound alarming, the majority of the 103mm falls either in short afternoon bursts or overnight.